danbev/migrate/README.md

 Since logj4 is a module that is shipped with AS7 we can be accomplished by setting a manifest header.
 Open _ejb/build.gradle_ and uncomment:

 	attributes 'Dependencies': 'org.apache.log4j'
 Now, rebuild the ear and redploy it.
-It should now deploy successfully.

 # Step 4: Dependency upon custom module
 After successfully deploying migrate.ear as explained in the previous section we are now ready to run the app.